Corneal edema: Causes, symptoms and treatment

 Halos surrounding sources of light

 These symptoms are often worse in the morning after you wake up but usually lessen during the day as your eyes remain open, and the fluid buildup in the cornea is able to evaporate more effectively.

 While options can involve eye drops, hair dryers and surgery, the best treatment for corneal edema depends on the underlying cause of the condition.

-Any underlying condition should receive primary treatment, which in turn will provide healing to the edema.
+It is important to address the underlying cause of edema, in addition to treating the symptoms.
 This is true whether the underlying condition is acute (such as an injury, infection or product of surgery) or chronic (such as glaucoma, Fuchs’ dystrophy or another disease).